What is the Nawaal Fund?

 - Cheques should be made payable to the ‘Nawaal Benevolence Fund’.

 Saqaqah and lillah donations

 General (sadaqah and lillah) donations are also accepted by the fund.
-Such funds are used by the charity to provide assistance where zakat funds cannot be used.
+Such funds are used by the charity to provide assistance where zakat funds cannot be used (such pre-zakat emergency awards, awards for those of other faiths, our supermarket/food voucher scheme, etc) .
 When sadaqah or lillah donations are intended, those whom are donating should ensure they explicitly state that the funds donated are for sadaqah and lillah.
 If sadaqah or lillah funds are donated via cheque, those donating should write the purpose of the donations clearly at the back of the cheque (or on a separate note/paper accompanying the cheque)- ‘General Sadaqah’.
 If sadaqah or lillah funds are donated via a direct bank transfer, please request your bank to include a reference of ‘General Sadaqah’.
 Any funds received not clearly marked as sadadah or lillah will be deemed as zakat and as such, distributed in line with how zakat can be distributed.

 Besides zakat, general sadaqah/lillah, zakat al-fitr (sadaqat al-fitr), fidyah and kafarah can also be donated to the charity.

 At present the Fund does not have any other specific or targeted local projects.
 Funds are distributed to applicants on a case by case basis.
 However from time to time, the fund may co-ordinate local community wider projects and initiatives using non-zakat funds to help assist local vulnerable groups such as the homeless, elderly and women’s refuges – from all sections of the community.